If you're new to eventing, we have demystified the levels available both in the UK and internationally ahead of this season kicking off

 Best suited to: Those with ambition to compete at international level and who are competing successfully at BE novice

-What it involves: Two-star is in between BE intermediate and advanced in its technicality.
+What it involves: Three-star is in between BE intermediate and advanced in its technicality.
 The dressage is similar to BE intermediate but also includes walk pirouettes.
 The showjumping is up to 1.20m in height and the cross-country phase has a maximum height of 1.15m.

 Best suited to: Those competing successfully at BE intermediate level

 Like this?
 You might also enjoy reading these:

 What it involves: Four-star is equivalent to BE advanced in both the technicality of the dressage test and the height of the jumping phases.
 The showjumping is up to 1.25m in height while the cross-country is up to 1.20m.

 Best suited to: Anyone competing consistently at BE advanced level

 What it involves: The top level of eventing is five-star.
 The dressage test includes half-pass, multiple flying changes and much more.
 The maximum height of the showjumping is 1.30m and the cross-country is up to 1.20m and are both of ultimate technicality.
 On the cross-country course, the drops are bigger, narrow fences are skinnier, the brush on top of obstacles is taller and the width of spread enormous.
 Very few horse and rider combinations make it to four-star level, which makes it highly prestigious.

 Best suited to: The crème de la crème of the eventing world.
 Think the Wimbledon of the tennis world and the Champions League Final of the football world.
 Something we can only dream about.

 For all the latest news analysis, competition reports, interviews, features and much more, don’t miss Horse & Hound magazine, on sale every Thursday.